TIPS AND INFORMATION FOR PLANNING A REUNION

 3. Set up a Facebook page or better yet, a class website - If you use ClassCreator for your website software, reunions can be run through the website and classmates can pay with credit cards very easily.
 (For a sample of a ClassCreator webpage see: www.paly61.com).

-The Sheraton, Palo Alto Art Center, Lucie Stern, Country Clubs e.g. Los Altos, Circus, University, Foothills, Fremont Hills, Ladera; Holbrook Palmer, Elks Club, and area wineries.
+The Sheraton, Palo Alto Art Center, Lucie Stern, Country Clubs e.g. Los Altos, Circus, University, Foothills, Fremont Hills, Ladera; Holbrook Palmer, Elks Club, and the Cabana/Crowne plaza and area wineries.
 Gamble House for smaller groups.

 "Baylands Cafe was one of our best-ever dinner events.
 The general manager Ed Winiecki, is experienced, service oriented and he loves Paly.
 With Ed’s encouragement, we provided Paly58 tee shirts for his staff, and they wore them proudly throughout the evening.
 He welcomed our displays and photos, and has a/v equipment if you need it.
 In addition to enthusiastic service from his restaurant manager and staff, the food was great and the price was right!" - Class of '58